Roundup · Updated: August 2026

 Best for

-Founders who insist on posting manually and want the intent read done for them.
+Founders who insist on posting manually and want the intent read done for them, on Reddit specifically.

 Pro

-Cheap entry, a clear no-fake-accounts stance, and a seven-dimension intent score.
+Cheap entry, a clear no-fake-accounts stance, and a seven-dimension intent score focused entirely on Reddit.

 Con

-Budget reply drafting (you post, per its FAQ)
+Budget reply drafting (you post, per its own FAQ)

-Finds Reddit and X threads that match your keywords and drafts a reply that mentions your product.
-Its pricing page uses an “auto-replies” label, but its own FAQ says you edit and post the reply.
+Finds Reddit, X, and Hacker News threads that match your keywords and drafts a reply that mentions your product.
+Most tiers are labeled “auto-replies,” but a separate Analyst tier is explicitly monitor-only, and its own FAQ says you edit and post every reply.

 Pricing